Rightpoint/RZDataBinding/README.md

 alt="RZDataBinding">
 </p>
 ## Overview
-`RZDataBinding` is a framework designed to help preserve data integrity in your iOS or OSX app.
+`RZDataBinding` is a framework designed to help maintain data integrity in your iOS or OSX app.
 It is built using the standard Key-Value Observation (KVO) framework, but is safer and provides additional functionality.

 ##Usage
 **Register a callback for when the keypath of an object changes:**